stephanHogenboom/todoApp/README.md

 For the default setting this would be:
 sudo docker run --name <taskservice>-postgres -p 5432:5432 -e POSTGRES_USER=<taskservice> -e POSTGRES_PASSWORD=<taskservice> -d postgres

+you can change the POSTGRES_USER and POSTGRES_PASSWORD to a value of your liking.
+If you do so, don't forget to also change the values of these fields in the /task-service/src/main/resources/application.properties file, before starting the application

 ## Start the task service:
     $ cd task-service